ndejong/terraform-digitalocean-strelaysrv-node/README.md

    that works out of the box without digging around, considerable updates for Ubuntu 18.04 which are no longer backward-compatible with earlier Ubuntu versions.

+## History
+This module was originally published via `github.com/ndejong/terraform-digitalocean-strelaysrv-node` and was subsequently moved which required it to be removed and re-added within the Terraform Module repository.

 ****

 ## Input Variables - Required